Doing Business in Indonesia

 Personal Relationships

-As with business relations, building relations with officials pays: unfortunately Indonesia ranks very high on the international corruption list.
+As with business relations, building relations with officials pays: unfortunately Indonesia ranks very high on the international corruption perception list.

 Somehow you will have to develop ways to reduce the amount of corruption you are exposed to.